Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Simulation Studies and Case Study

-\section{Simulation Study}
+\subsection{Simulation study}

-A simulation study was conducted to evaluate the performance of the proposed estimators under controlled conditions.
-It assesses how well CV estimators approximate the (known, true) deployment risk when the distribution of validation tasks differs from the distribution of prediction tasks across the target domain.
+A simulation study was conducted to evaluate the proposed estimators under controlled conditions, assessing how well CV estimators approximate the true deployment risk when validation-task distributions differ from the deployment-task distribution.

-We compare conventional non-spatial and spatial estimators as well as distance-weighted and target-weighted CV.
-For each estimator we evaluate the bias of the estimated deployment risk across repeated simulations.
+We compare conventional non-spatial and spatial estimators as well as distance-weighted and target-weighted CV, evaluating the bias of estimated deployment risk across repeated simulations.

-\subsection{Data-generating process}
+\subsubsection{Data-generating process}